Gamer Koala

 Luigi’s Mansion: Dark Moon continues the ghost-hunting adventures of the beloved Luigi.
 Players control Luigi as he explores haunted mansions armed with the Poltergust 5000, a vacuum cleaner used to capture mischievous ghosts.
 The objective is to solve puzzles, defeat powerful spirits, and restore peace to the haunted locations.

-Dark Moon captivated players with its charming humor, clever puzzle design, and atmospheric ghost-filled environments.
+Charming humor, clever puzzle design, and atmospheric ghost-filled environments are a staple of the Luigi’s Mansion series, and this entry was no exception.
 The game’s diverse mansions, creative use of the 3D effect, and Luigi’s endearing personality made it a standout title.
 Luigi’s Mansion: Dark Moon showcased the Nintendo 3DS’s unique capabilities.

 6. Monster Hunter 4 Ultimate